attack-monkey/flat-code-guide/conditionals.md

 The `match` conditional is a powerful pattern matching condtional.

-Fistly simple equality matches can be made...
+Firstly simple equality matches can be made...

 ```typescript